Smana/cloud-native-ref/dagger/README.md

 Using this automated deployment process **relies on AWS Secrets Manager** to store and retrieve sensitive data.

-* **Generate Certificates**: To use Vault as a private PKI, follow the [procedure](../terraform/openbao/cluster/docs/pki_requirements.md) to provision certificates (root, intermediate, and the one used for the Vault server itself).
+* **Generate Certificates**: To use OpenBao as a private PKI, follow the [procedure](../opentofu/openbao/cluster/docs/pki_requirements.md) to provision certificates (root, intermediate, and the one used for the OpenBao server itself).
 These certificates must be stored in AWS Secrets Manager beforehand.

 * **Prepare the variables.tfvars Files**: The workflow commands expect a `variables.tfvars` file to be present in each module executed.